kosl/ihipp-examples/docs/week5.md

 $ nvprof ./riemann_cuda_double_reduce
 ```

-you obtained the following output in command line (exercise in Step 5.19 ):
+you obtained the following output in command line (see the previous step Profiling of the Riemann sum codes with two GPU kernels):

 ```